Last Updated: February 23, 2026 (Price & Content Verified)

 But man, that’s a tough sell.
 Had I not been writing this review, I would’ve clicked off your video ages ago.

-Felt like I sat down at a Mexican restaurant, stomach growling, eager to inhale a basket of salty chips dunked in medium salsa and wash it down with a Pacifico while I hem and haw about what to order.
+Felt like I sat down at a Mexican restaurant, stomach growling, ready to inhale chips and salsa and wash it down with a Pacifico.

 That’s what this was like.